alethes/meteor-pages/README.md

 </body>
 ```

+Of course, you can use any variable to store the object returned by `Meteor.Paginate()`, not necessarily `Pages`.

 Settings
 --------
 Settings can be passed as a second argument to `Meteor.Paginate()`.
-Almost all can be changed from the client-side, causing immediate redrawing.
-Settings can be changed in:
+Almost all of them can be changed on the client-side, causing immediate redrawing.

+There are two ways to modify settings:

-1. Common code, on declaration (client and server)
+1. In common code, during declaration (client and server):
 ```
 @Pages = Meteor.Paginate "collection-name",
     perPage: 20